mrworf/detrackify-email/GUARD_SERVER.md

 * `--resolve-cache-max` Maximum number of cached items (default `4096`)
 * `--user-agent` User-Agent string for link resolution requests (default: Chrome browser)
 * `--debug` Enable debug mode with template auto-reload
-* `--force-language` Force serving a specific language template (e.g., de, es, fr, zh, ar)
+* `--force-language` Force serving a specific language template (e.g., da, de, es, fr, zh, ar)
 * `--strip-param-prefix` Remove tracking parameters starting with PREFIX and everything after (may be used multiple times)

 The `--strip-param-prefix` option is useful for removing marketing parameters such as `utm_source`.
 The first matching parameter and all subsequent parameters are dropped from the URL before displaying it or performing the redirect.